sdiehl/stephendiehl.com/posts/agda.md

 #### Inductive Definitions

-We have the definition of natural number
+The usual inductive definition of natural numbers has a zero and a successor function.

 ```haskell
 data ℕ : Set where